peterparnes/Automata/README.md

 This project is heavily based on this project: [Extruded Game Of Life](https://github.com/keenanwoodall/ExtrudedGameOfLife)

-Project is done i Unity.
+The project is done in Unity.
 Press 'r' to reset animation and change color and press 'q' to quit.

 /Peter Parnes
 peter@parnes.com